cxnld/Graphics_WebGL/README.md

-# Building interactive scenes in WebGL using HTML and Javascript.
+# Building interactive scenes in WebGL using HTML and JavaScript.

 ### "Common" folder contains WebGL functions from https://github.com/esangel/WebGL